Concepts

 | Application support (external service) | RA | I |

-Application support can be provided via a supplementary service.
+Application support can be provided via a complementary service.

 RACI (summary)

-- Cloud Temple: responsible and actor (RA) for the Kubernetes platform, cluster security, infrastructure backup, monitoring, CRD.
+- Cloud Temple : Responsible and Accountable (RA) for the Kubernetes platform, cluster security, infrastructure backup, monitoring, CRD.

-- Client: responsible and actor (RA) for application projects, business operators, CI/CD pipelines, application backups.
+- Client : Responsible and Accountable (RA) for application projects, business operators, CI/CD pipelines, application backups.

-- "Gray" zone: adaptations and extensions (IAM, specific operators, cluster compliance/security hardening) - billed on a project basis.
+- "Gray" area : adaptations and extensions (IAM, specific operators, cluster compliance/security hardening) - billed on a project basis.